Why do I wake up at the same time every night?

-Anxiety can make it hard to get to sleep in the first place (that’s called sleep-onset insomnia).
-But it can also cause you to wake up in the middle of the night and have trouble getting back to sleep (called middle insomnia, or sleep maintenance insomnia).
+Stress can make it hard to get to sleep in the first place (that’s called sleep-onset insomnia).
+But anxiety can also cause you to wake up in the middle of the night and have trouble getting back to sleep (called middle insomnia, or sleep-maintenance insomnia).

-Terminal insomnia, which happens when you wake up before your ideal wake-up time and just can’t fall back asleep, may be a sign of depression.
+Terminal insomnia, which happens when you wake up before your ideal wake-up time and just can’t fall back asleep, can be a sign of depression.

 Experiencing acid reflux or just being too hungry or too full can lead to nighttime awakenings.